How Can We Protect Mother Transferring House to Child?

 There are a few options, including the following:

 - Your mother can maintain a life estate in the property, giving her the right to live there for the rest of her life.
 This, in fact, supersedes your right to live there.
-It may give you certain tax benefits both while your mother is alive—a senior abatement on real estate taxes, for instance—and after she passes away—a step-up in basis.
+It may provide certain tax benefits both while your mother is alive—a senior abatement on real estate taxes, for instance—and after she passes away—a step-up in basis.

 - A right of use and occupancy.
 This would be a written document similar to a lease.
 It’s not quite as strong as a life estate, but does give your mother legal rights and can be recorded at the registry of deeds.